All, Project Management & Advisory

 CM&D SILA was hired as the Owner’s Project Representative and Construction Consultant for FIFC in July, 2011 by a consortium of U.S. based investors including Starwood Capital Group, India Property Fund and Urban Infrastructure Real Estate Fund.
 At that time, the project was experiencing potential “schedule creep”, difficulty in project sequencing, and on site sub-trade coordination.

-In May 2011, CM&D SILA conducted an in-depth Project Assessment and proposed to ownership an “Alternative Action Plan” whose primary objective was to meet the owner’s critical goals:
+In May 2011, CM&D SILA conducted an in-depth Project Management Assessment and proposed to ownership an “Alternative Action Plan” whose primary objective was to meet the owner’s critical goals:

 • A complete office tower of the highest international quality standards.

 • Completion of the shell and core by May 15, 2012.